dbelyaeff/cogearjs.org/src/pages/docs/themes.md

 ```
 5. Done.

-Now you theme is packaged and is available to install for anyone in the world!
+Now your theme is packaged and is available to install for anyone in the world!